ethannchen/learn-security-examples/dos/dos.md

 Answer the following:

 1. Briefly explain the potential vulnerabilities in **insecure.ts** that can lead to a DoS attack.
+   - Lack of Rate Limiting
 2. Briefly explain how a malicious attacker can exploit them.
+   - A malicious attacker can attack by sending a large volume of requests to the server in a short time, overwhelming the server's resources (e.g., CPU, memory, or database) and causing it to slow down, or even crash.
 3. Briefly explain the defensive techniques used in **secure.ts** to prevent the DoS vulnerability?
+   - The code integrates the express-rate-limit package, which limits the number of requests a single IP can make within a specific time window (in this case, 1 request per 5 seconds).
+This helps prevent flood attacks.